arrowtype/recursive-code-config/README.md

 1. Copy the latest variable font (e.g. `Recursive_VF_1.0xx.ttf`) into the `font-data` folder
 2. Update the `fontPath` variable in `scripts/instantiate-code-fonts.py` with the latest font path
+3. Activate the `venv` and run `scripts/build-all.sh` to build updated versions of the fonts

 Then, you can run the build according to instructions above.